A7V: Propulsion

 Power came from two centrally mounted Daimler 4-cylinder petrol engines delivering 75 kW each; the A7V carried 500 L of fuel.
 The top speed was about 15 km/h on roads and 5 km/h across country.
-The 24 wheel suspension was individually sprung – an advantage over the unsprung British tanks.
 The A7V's power-to-weight ratio was 5.1 kW/ton (6.8 hp/ton), it could cross trenches up to 2.1 m wide, and its ground clearance was 190 to 400 mm.

 Compared to that of other World War I tanks, the A7V's road speed was quite high, but the vehicle had very poor off-road capability and a high centre of gravity, which made it prone to getting stuck or overturning on steep slopes.
 The large overhang at the front and the low ground clearance meant that trenches or very muddy areas were impassable.
 The driver's view of the terrain directly in front of the tank was obscured by the vehicle's hull, which meant that there was a blind spot of about 10 m.
 However, in open terrain, the A7V could be used to some success, and offered more firepower than the armoured cars that were available.

+The full 60 road wheel suspension (both tracks combined) consisted of six bogies in total, each sprung by two or four square section coil springs.
+Each bogie held five axles, each axle held two road wheels, for a total of ten road wheels per bogie.
+The road wheels featured flanges that interleaved, though to a limited extent.
+(Some sources incorrectly count 30 or even 24 road wheels.)